 Why is it important to have my pet vaccinated?

+Vaccinations protect your pet from highly contagious and/or deadly diseases and improve your pet's overall quality of life.
 Experts agree that widespread use of vaccinations within the last century has prevented death and disease in millions of animals.
-Vaccinations protect your pet from highly contagious and deadly diseases and improve your pet's overall quality of life.

-- Vaccinations prevent many pet illnesses.
+- Vaccination prevents many pet illnesses.

-- Vaccinations can help avoid costly treatments for diseases that can be prevented.
+- Vaccination can help avoid costly treatments for preventable diseases.

-Do vaccinations ensure protection?
+Does vaccination ensure protection?

 Are there risks to vaccinating my pet?